ocpi/ocpi/transport_and_format.md

     Authorization: Token IpbJOXxkxOAuKR92z0nEcmVF3Qw09VG7I7d/WCg0koM=
 ```

 The literal 'Token' indicates that the token based authentication mechanism is used.
 Its parameter is a string consisting of printable, non-whitespace ASCII characters.
 The token must uniquely identify the requesting party.
-The server can then use this to link data and commands to this party's account.
+Than, the server can use this to link data and commands to this party's account.

 The request method can be any of [GET](#get), [PUT](#put), [PATCH](#patch) or DELETE.
 The OCPI protocol uses them in a similar way as REST APIs do.